iqhive/runtime.link/Readme.md

 # runtime.link

-The runtime.link project defines a standard format for representing software interfaces using Go source code.
+The runtime.link project defines a standard format for representing software interfaces using Go source.
 It provides tools that enable you to build software that can link to these interfaces at runtime.
 They can be connected via network protocols (ie. HTTP), through command line interfaces, or through a supported platform-native ABI.